 Homeowner's Assistance Program

-While City Hall remains closed to the public, please email DOBeasypermit@cityofchicago.org to schedule a virtual homeowner's assistance appointment.
+While access to City Hall remains limited, please email DOBeasypermit@cityofchicago.org to schedule a virtual homeowner's assistance appointment.

 The Department of Buildings’ Homeowner's Assistance Program offers permitting assistance to owner-occupants of single-family homes with small renovation and single-story addition projects.
 This means that only the owner who lives in the building where the work will occur may apply for assistance (NO ARCHITECTS, EXPEDITORS, or GENERAL CONTRACTORS).